What Is User Retention? How to Measure & Improve It (2023)

 Some things will drop your user retention rates immediately, such as:

 App users (and customers in general) have very little patience for features that don’t work as expected.
-This is another area where churned user feedback becomes invaluable, as they can alert you to problems early on.
-If you do notice a drastic change in your user retention that seems unexplained, conduct an audit to make sure your app is functioning correctly.
+This is another area where churned user feedback becomes invaluable, as it can alert you to problems early on.
+If you notice a drastic change in your user retention that seems unexplained, conduct an audit to ensure your app is functioning correctly.

 While you should measure your user retention rate regularly, you also have the opportunity to gather user data on a flexible schedule.
-Tracking user retention at specific times in your product’s lifecycle gives you insight into what your customers are thinking.
+Tracking user retention at specific times in your product’s lifecycle gives you insight into what your customers think.